Experienced Notary Public in Reading

 Please make an appointment by calling 0118 951 6800 or submitting an online enquiry and we will respond as quickly as possible.

-Please see our frequently asked questions (FAQ) and COVID-19 and making a notarial appointment before doing so and note that all appointments will take place at our offices at 33 Blagrave Street in Reading, unless we have arranged to visit a business's premises.
+Please see further information on COVID-19 and making a notarial appointment and our frequently asked questions (FAQ) before doing so and note that all appointments will take place at our offices at 33 Blagrave Street in Reading, unless we have arranged to visit a business's premises.

 We will normally ask you to complete a short enquiry form and to also forward copies of any documents or communications with lawyers and/or bodies overseas in advance of this appointment.
 If the document is in any language other than English, we will usually require a translation.
 This is because the notary has to understand the document so as to be satisfied that you understand what it is that you are signing.
 The person who is signing the documents in question must attend the meeting in person and sign in the presence of the Notary.
 Please do not sign documents beforehand.